Probabilistic automatic complexity of finite strings: First results on

-This was found by numerical experimentation refining the result of a search of a set of roughly 850,000 2-state PFAs that turned up only one having gap greater than 1/6 (it was approximately $0.1719$).
+These automata were found by using the conjugate gradient method to refine the results of brute-force searching.
+In the second case, the search was over roughly 850,000 2-state PFAs and turned up only one giving $x$ a gap greater than 1/6 (it was about $0.1719$).
 Among the same set of PFAs, the largest gap found for $01^30$ was approximately $0.1178$.

-The next result should be compared with the facts that $A_D(xyz) \geq A_D(y)$ and $A_N(xyz)\geq A_N(y)$ for any strings $x,y,z$ (see \cite[Lemma~12]{KComplexity} and \cite[Theorem~2.4]{H13}.
-The statement for $A_N$ can be derived from $A_N(xy)\geq A_N(x)$ and the invariance of $A_N$ under string reversal).
+The next result should be compared with the facts that $A_D(xyz) \geq A_D(y)$ and $A_N(xyz)\geq A_N(y)$ for any strings $x,y,z$.
+(See \cite[Lemma~12]{KComplexity} and \cite[Theorem~2.4]{H13}.
+The statement for $A_N$ can be derived from $A_N(xy)\geq A_N(x)$ and the invariance of $A_N$ under string reversal.)